 1. What is Amazon Web Services in DevOps?
-(Aws Devops Interview Questions)

 2. What is the role of AWS in DevOps?

-When asked this question in an interview, get straight to the point by explaining that AWS is a cloud-based service provided by Amazon that ensures scalability through unlimited computing power and storage.
+Answer: When asked this question in an interview, get straight to the point by explaining that AWS is a cloud-based service provided by Amazon that ensures scalability through unlimited computing power and storage.
 AWS empowers IT enterprises to develop and deliver sophisticated products and deploy applications on the cloud.
 Some of its key services include Amazon CloudFront, Amazon SimpleDB, Amazon Relational Database Service, and Amazon Elastic Computer Cloud.
 Discuss the various cloud platforms and emphasize any big data projects that you have handled in the past using cloud infrastructure.

 3. How Is Buffer Used In Amazon Web Services?

-Buffer is used to make the system more resilient to burst of traffic or load by synchronizing different components.
+Answer: Buffer is used to making the system more resilient to burst of traffic or load by synchronizing different components.
 The components always receive and process the requests in an unbalanced way.
 Buffer keeps the balance between different components and makes them work at the same speed to provide faster services.

 4. What is an AMI?
 How do we implement it?